btigi/iiCompleteDestruction/readme.md

-iiTotalAnnihilation
+iiCompleteDestruction
 =========

-iiTotalAnnihilation is a C# library targetting .NET8 providing basic functions to support modifications to Total Annihilation, the 1997 RTS by Cavedog Entertainment.
+iiCompleteDestruction is a C# library targetting .NET8 providing basic functions to support modifications to Total Annihilation, the 1997 RTS by Cavedog Entertainment.
 The library currently supports dumping the contents of HPIs and related archives.

 ## Usage